Adapting wasn't about doing more. It was about prioritizing differently, communicating effectively, and becoming comfortable with constant change.

 01What do you attribute your success to?

-I attribute my success to two things: an unwavering work ethic and the privilege of doing work I care deeply about, both intellectually and personally.
+I attribute much of my success to two things: an unwavering work ethic and the privilege of doing work that I care deeply about, both personally and professionally.

 02What’s the best career advice you’ve ever received?

-One of the best pieces of career advice I’ve ever received actually came during a conversation with one of my mentors, Sally McGarrity.
-We were talking about how emotionally heavy this work can be.
-In this field, you witness a lot of pain, loss, and difficult outcomes, and not every story ends the way you hope it will.
+One of the most meaningful pieces of career advice I’ve ever received came during a conversation with one of my mentors, Sally McGarrity.
+We were talking about the emotional weight of working in behavioral health and addiction treatment.
+This is incredibly rewarding work, but it can also be incredibly difficult.
+You witness pain, loss, setbacks, and outcomes you desperately wish could have been different.

 03What advice would you give to young women entering your industry?

 I would also tell young women to trust their internal compass.
-We all have that quiet voice that tells us when something aligns with who we are and where we’re meant to go.
-It’s not always the loudest voice in the room, and it can easily get drowned out by expectations, opinions, or fear.
-But it’s there.
-Learn to listen to it.
+There is a quiet voice inside us that usually knows when something is right, when something isn’t, and when it’s time to take a chance or make a change.
+It’s rarely the loudest voice in the room.
+It can easily be drowned out by other people’s expectations, opinions, or our own fear and self-doubt.
+Learn to hear it anyway.

 04What are the biggest challenges or opportunities in your field right now?